This place feels right...

 The terms "residence hall" and "dorm" are often used to mean the same thing, but UAF recognizes a significant difference between the two.
 The term dorm originates from the Latin word dormitus, meaning to sleep.
 An important objective of residence hall communities at the University of Alaska Fairbanks is to provide not just a place to sleep, but also a safe and productive environment to study and learn, and opportunities for social interaction.
 Residence Life staff through activities and programs held in every hall make important contributions to this objective.

-Complete the online application with the $40 nonrefundable fee and $315 refundable damages deposit.
+Complete the online application with the $40 nonrefundable fee.
 The earlier we receive your application, the better your chances of getting the space you want.
 We are usually able to add new students for spring semester.

-A limited number of single rooms are available on upper and lower campus.
+A limited number of single rooms are available on upper and core campus.
 There are no single rooms available in the Cutler Apartment Complex.
-Residents of certain halls have the option of a Super Single, a double room with an occupancy of one, if available.
+Occasionally residents of certain halls have the option of a Super Single, a double room with an occupancy of one, if available.
 Most first-year students share a double room.
 For more information, please contact our office for more information.

 Yes!
 Each hall has professional and student staff assigned to it that assist with check in and check out, provide social and educational programs and activities, conduct conflict resolution, enforce policies, and help students in time of need.
 These staff members are specially trained to help residents cope with the challenges of being in college.
 Resident Assistants are students just like you who have lived in the halls for at least a year.
 They are chosen for these positions because they exhibit a genuine desire to help students achieve personal and educational success.
 RD's are professional live-in staff who supervise RA's and help provide counseling and guidance for resident students.
 We encourage all residents to get to know your hall staff!